Caribbean Development Bank (CDB)

-CDB intends to be the leading catalyst for development resources into the Region, working in an efficient, responsive and collaborative manner with our BMCs and other development partners towards the systematic reduction of poverty in their countries through social and economic development.
+CDB intends to be the leading catalyst for development resources into the Region, working in an efficient, responsive and collaborative manner with Borrowing Member Countries (BMCs) and other development partners, towards the systematic reduction of poverty in their countries through social and economic development.

-- to assist its borrowing member countries to optimise the use of their resources, develop their economies, and expand production and trade;
+to assist the borrowing member countries to optimise the use of their resources, develop their economies and expand production and trade

-to support regional and local financial institutions and a regional market for credit and savings; and
+to support regional and local financial institutions and a regional market for credit and savings

 to support and stimulate the development of capital markets in the region

 The Caribbean Development Bank (CDB) is headed by the Board of Governors, which delegates oversight of Bank operations to the Board of Directors chaired by the President.
 The President is appointed by the Board of Governors and is responsible for the day-to-day business of the Bank.
 He is assisted by two Vice-Presidents and an advisory management team, comprising the Directors of each department.See more